Stephen Colletti Dishes On 'One Tree Hill' And A Televised Youth

 After gaining fame as a cast member on the reality series Laguna Beach, Stephen Colletti has segued from MTV to The CW’s One Tree Hill.
 Recently promoted to the main cast this season after four as a recurring character, Stephen sat down with me recently to talk about Chase’s future, the prospects for the show’s future, and where he himself might head next.

-There are only two more episodes left in One Tree Hill‘s eighth season.
+There is only one more episodes left in One Tree Hill‘s eighth season.
 What’s left in store for Chase?

 There’s some decisions to be made.
 We’ve been teasing them all year.
 It’s going to come to a resolution with the decisions I’ve made.
 There’s repercussions no matter which way [Chase] goes.

 You’re contracted for a ninth season.
 Have you heard anything about the show’s chances for next year?

 You guys know just as much as I do.
 I have high hopes for it.

 Where would you like to see Chase head if there is a season nine?

 That’s a good question.
 It’s nice to pop up here and there.
 You get little tidbits about him.
 Next year, I’d just like to know that even more.
 I’d like to see a relationship established as far as having some more depth in it, a little more settling down on his part.
 They just kind of fizzle.